 2. Clear and Conspicuous Disclosure

-Getting someone’s permission is important.
-But making sure they fully understand what they’re saying “yes” to?
-That’s just common sense.
+Getting consent is one thing.
+But making sure people understand what they’re saying “yes” to?
+That’s just being honest.

 3. Respecting the Do Not Call (DNC) Registry